 Woah.
 Who was the genius who came up with the Splice, this magic combination of ice cream and icy pole?
 Surely they were given a nice corner office at Streets HQ and put up their feet until retirement, knowing perfection could never be topped.
 Even the name is badass, conjuring up images of a DNA splicing experiment gone horribly wrong.
 The tropical pine-lime flavour tastes like the Beach Boys’ song Kokomo – all palm trees, sandy beaches and sleazy guys in Hawaiian shirts playing the saxophone.

-However, readers didn’t agree, knocking the Splice down to fourth place behind Streets Magnum and the Weiss Bar.
+However, readers didn’t agree, knocking the Splice down to fourth place behind the Golden Gaytime, Streets Magnum and the Weiss Bar.